From Few to Many Faults: Optimal Adaptive Byzantine Agreement: Leader-Based Agreement

 We provide an overview of each step and property of the algorithm.
 For detailed pseudocode, please refer to Appendix \ref{sec:apx:alg gst pseudocode}.

 The protocol is organized in views.
 Each view has a leader, who is chosen in a round-robin way.
-As a consequence of Lemma \ref{lemma:gst-honest-commit}, the algorithm is guaranteed to succeed after at most $n$ views after GST.
-Moreover, if there are no byzantine parties, everyone is guaranteed to decide within constant time after GST.
+As a consequence of Lemma \ref{lemma:gst-honest-commit}, if $f \leq \lfloor \frac{n - t -1}{2} \rfloor$, the algorithm is guaranteed to succeed after at most $2f+1$ views after GST.